sea-of-stuff/sos/README.md

 ## Applications

-### Webdav
+### WebDAV

 This is a WebDAV server running on top of the SOS.
+The content provided by the WebDAV uses the structure defined by the *sos-filesystem*.

 ### Web archive

 This is a very very simple web crawler that added web content to the SOS.
+Plus this application includes a tiny server that mocks "the internet" and provides what is crawled through the browser.

 ### web-ui

 The web-ui exposes the sos-filesystem, similarly to the WebDAV server.
 However, here we are not constrained by the WebDAV protocol, thus we are able to demonstrate additional features of the SOS.

+### git-to-sos

+WIP

+###  DNS over SOS

+WIP

 ## Running a SOS node via the SOS-APP